How to deal with baby-blues when you just relocated

 Having said that though, if you think you’re experiencing baby-blues and it didn’t go away after a week, you should seek help and support from others around you.
 Don’t let it persist for too long.
 Because you don’t want it to get worse and become postpartum depression.
 God forbid.

 The symptoms of baby blues are similar to any mental stress conditions.
 You generally feel unhappy, irritable, sad, and tired.
 You’ll have a low mood, and no energy, etc.

 The symptoms that I had were more like below:

 I was very emotional and teary.
 I cried over every little thing and felt helpless about many things.

 * Fatigue and lack of energy

 I felt tired all the time.
 But then again, I was bound to be tired.
-Because I hardly had a rest after the big Cesarean and constantly had sleepless nights due to feeding my baby.
+Because I hardly had a good rest since I had the C-section.
+I constantly had sleepless nights due to feeding and looking after my baby.
 On top of that, I had to do other domestic housework whenever I was free from my baby.
 So naturally, I ran out of energy.